UMGB 75x28 [M10x3] GW F200 GOLD +Lina GOBLIN / N42

 Neodymium magnets are not recommended for people with pacemakers.

-Neodymium magnets generate very strong magnetic fields that can interfere with the operation of a pacemaker.
+Neodymium magnets generate strong magnetic fields.
+As a result, they interfere with the operation of a pacemaker.
 This is because many of these devices are equipped with a function that deactivates the device in a magnetic field.

-Neodymium magnets are not toys.
+Remember that neodymium magnets are not toys.
 Do not allow children to play with them.
-They can be a significant choking hazard.
-If multiple magnets are swallowed, they can attract to each other through the intestinal walls, causing severe injuries, and even death.
+In the case of swallowing multiple magnets simultaneously, they can attract to each other through the intestinal walls.
+In the worst case scenario, this can lead to death.